 This resource provides communication strategies for starting the conversation about end-of-life issues with veterans.

-Flinders University of South Australia Coordinated Veterans’ Care (CVC) program.
+Department of Veterans' Affairs Coordinated Veterans’ Care (CVC) program.
 Current (freely accessible website)

 The CVC Program is a planned and coordinated health care model for eligible Gold Card holders with one or more chronic conditions and at risk of hospitalisation, in particular those with one or more of the following:

 National Association for Loss and Grief (SA) Inc and University of Adelaide Department of General Practice GriefLink - Grief associated with military service.
 Current (freely accessible website)

 GriefLink is a website providing information and resources on death-related grief for the community and professionals.
 Although Grieflink provides resources specific to South Australia, the website provides general information which is applicable across all states and territories.

 Phoenix Australia – Centre for Posttraumatic Mental Health For Practitioners.
 Current (freely accessible website)

 This website provides information and resources to health professionals caring for the mental health of veterans.
 Mental health professionals can provide specialised trauma-focussed treatment.
 The health professional section of the website provides direction to relevant information and resources within the website and also provides links to external sites.
 It does not provide a specific treatment guide.

 University of South Australia and Department of Veterans' Affairs Veterans' Medicines Advice and Therapeutics Education Services (Veterans' MATES).
 Current (freely accessible website)